 The appellate court concluded that the alcohol exclusion provision applied because the insurer met its burden of showing a causal relationship between the insured’s accident and intoxication.
 Id. at 1282.

-Drug and Alcohol Exclusions in Health-Insurance Policies and the Courts – In an article on trends in state courts published in 2019, an analyst for the National Center for State Courts compares the way drug and alcohol exclusion clauses are viewed by the courts.
-The article also explains why alcohol exclusion provisions are bad public policy since substance abuse is a medical condition and not merely an ethical or character defect.
+Drug and Alcohol Exclusions in Health-Insurance Policies and the Courts – Find an article on trends in state courts published in 2019, an analyst for the National Center for State Courts (NCSC) compares the way drug and alcohol exclusion clauses are viewed by the courts.
+The article explains why alcohol exclusion or drunkenness exclusion provisions are bad public policy since substance abuse is a medical condition and not merely an ethical or character defect.